ramigs/ramigs.dev/src/site/posts/2019-11-01-creating-a-pull-request-on-github.md

 ![Create Pull Request](/img/articles/2019-11-01-create_pull_request.png)

-Congratulations!
+Congratulations 🎉!
 You've just submitted your pull request.

-A notification was sent to the owner of the repository, with a request to **merge** the changes you've made.
+A notification was sent to the owner of the repository, with a request to **merge** the changes.

 Now, the owner of the repository will review your changes, and if everything goes well, merge them with the main branch of the project.